-The 2nd E-Mobility Power System Integration Symposium will be held 15 October 2018, preceding the Solar & Wind Integration Workshops, 16-19 October 2018.
+The 2nd E-Mobility Power System Integration Symposium will be held 15 October 2018, preceding the Solar & Wind Integration Workshops, 16-19 October 2018 and is an essential part of the Grid Integration Week.

 To implement the ambitious goal outlined in the Paris Agreement to keep the increase in global average temperature below 2 °C, significant changes in the transport sector are required: Greenhouse emissions in the transport sector need to decrease substantially, which calls for an increase in the share of E-Mobility solutions in the transportation sector.
 It is equally important to ensure that these vehicles are being charged with energy from renewable energy sources.
 Otherwise, depending on the source of electricity used to recharge the batteries, emissions are only shifted to the location of the generation plants.
 The electricity used to recharge the batteries must be generated from renewable or clean sources such as wind, solar, or hydroelectric energy for Plug-in Electric Vehicles (PEVs) to have almost none or zero well-to-wheel emissions.